cjohansson/emacs-phps-mode/README.md

 * PSR-2 auto-formatting tool based on lexer tokens (0%)
 * Add to MELPA (0%)
 * Add to ELPA (0%)
-* From first stable release, use master branch for stable releases and develop branch for on-going work (0%)

 ## Tests